hstiv/corewar/README.md

 # Corewar_42
 Corewar 42 Project

-This project was solved in by a team:
+This project was solved by a team of:

 	https://github.com/hstiv/
 	https://github.com/ubyrd/